 Jointly organised by SUSS’ Centre for Chinese Studies and S R Nathan School of Human Development, the event was kicked off by two heavyweight keynote speakers, Professor Hua Aihua, Director of the Department of Preschool Education at East China Normal University, and Ms Cheng Xueqin, creator and designer of the Anji Play philosophy and approach, who are prominent figures in the early childhood education sector.
 The event attracted an audience of over 800 people!

 The Power of Play at work in the Early Childhood Symposium

 Professor Cheong Hee Kiat, President of SUSS, shared in his opening remarks that play is something that is largely universal and is a great way to help our children relate well to one another, irrespective of race, language, culture and background, especially in multi-racial, multi-cultural Singapore.
-He added that SUSS offers a continuing education (CET) module titled “Play-based Early Education in Anji”, and the university plans to incorporate it into its Bachelor and Master Early Childhood Education programmes as an elective subject in the days to come.
+He added that SUSS offers a continuing education (CET) module titled “Play-based Early Education in Anji”, and the university plans to incorporate it into its Bachelor of Early Childhood Education with Minor and Master of Early Childhood Education degrees as an elective subject in the days to come.

 SUSS President, Prof Cheong Hee Kiat, sharing his opening remarks with the audience.

 So what is Anji play?
 Anji Play is the result of a reflective journey that witnessed a change in early childhood education from No Play to False Play (teacher-directed) to True Play (child-directed), explained Ms Cheng.

 Based on the five principles of Anji Play, namely, Love, Risk, Engagement, Joy and Reflection, the perspectives of early childhood education evolved into creating the right conditions for True Play and True Learning, yet not setting any rigid rules for play.
 Preschoolers not only get to use their imagination and thinking ability in “free play”, they also derive immense enjoyment from it.